China factory unrest a fresh headache for Foxconn

 "PRODUCT SHORTAGES, PRESSURE"

-Louis Woo, a Foxconn spokesman, said the security personnel involved were under contract with a third party at a privately managed factory dormitory, adding that their attitude was "not too good".
+Louis Woo, a Foxconn spokesman, said the security personnel involved were under contract with a third party at a privately managed factory dormitory, adding that their attitude "is not too good".

-In the past, security personnel working for Foxconn have been known for bullying and as tough enforcers of efforts to stop theft, including the pilfering of Apple prototypes, with workers being subjected to stringent body searches.
+In the past, Foxconn security personnel have been known for bullying and as tough enforcers of efforts to stop theft, including the pilfering of Apple prototypes, with workers being subjected to stringent body searches.

-In 2010, guards working for the company roughed up a Reuters journalist outside a factory in Shenzhen.
+In 2010, Foxconn guards roughed up a Reuters journalist outside a factory in Shenzhen.

 Several Taiyuan workers said some tension had arisen because of the deployment of workers from other Foxconn plants to bolster manpower in Taiyuan, with friction between workers from different provinces including Henan and Shandong.